hominidae/InsectsArctic/README.md

 https://www.gbif.org/occurrence/search

 ## Process DNA sequencing data
-Run 001_LoadSequencingData.R to process the available sequencing data and save them as tsv files.
+Run 001_LoadSequencingData.R to process the available sequencing data from "Data.7z" and save as a tsv file.

-This is necessary because the BOLD public data for specimens does not contain the unique BIN numbers for each processed specimen.
+This is necessary because the BOLD specimen data alone does not contain the unique BIN numbers for each processed specimen when downloading through the BOLD Data Console.

 The active columns are "seq.data","seq.text","process.id","taxon","sample.id","bin.uri"

-However, we're only really interested in the bin.uri and sample.id so if you'd like you can simply attach those only.
+However, we're only really interested in the "bin.uri" and "sample.id"

 ## Load collection data, taxonomy, and sequencing data